 Who May Apply: Open to all qualified applicants

-The Office of Attorney General Keith Ellison — one of Minnesota’s largest public law offices and recognized as a 2022 Star Tribune Top Workplace Minnesota and 2022 Top Workplace USA — has a clear mission: we help Minnesotans afford their lives and live with dignity, safety, and respect.
-We are a dynamic group of dedicated professionals who could all work elsewhere but choose public service as a calling, and we are actively building an internal culture that supports that calling.
+The Office of Attorney General Keith Ellison has a clear mission: we help Minnesotans afford their lives and live with dignity, safety, and respect.
+We are a dynamic group of dedicated professionals who choose public service as a calling, and we are actively and intentionally committed to supporting an internal culture that affirms that calling.
+The Office is one of Minnesota’s largest public law offices and as of 2023, has been recognized as a Star Tribune Top Workplace Minnesota for three years in a row and Top Workplace USA for two years in a row.

 - Ability to:

-- Interact successfully with clients and members of the public
+- contribute positively to a team and interact successfully with clients and members of the public

-- Contribute positively to a team and work in a diverse, inclusive, creative, and collaborative work environment
+Proven ability to work in an inclusive, creative, and collaborative work environment

-To be considered at the Staff Attorney 2 (S2) level, applicants must have 6 or more years of civil litigation experience or equivalent.
+To be considered at the S2 level, candidates must have 6 years of related experience.

-To be considered at the Staff Attorney 3 (S3) level, applicants must have 12 or more years of civil litigation experience or equivalent.
+To be considered at the S3 level, candidates must have 12 years of related experience.

 How to Apply